-My high school co-op students are constantly looking to me for advice on advanced courses and college admissions.
+My homeschool science co-op students are constantly looking to me for advice on advanced high school courses and college admissions.
 Although I've insisted that these decisions are best made within their family, over time I've realized that homeschooling parents often don't understand the nuances of advanced coursework.
 In fact, the advanced courses you choose for your child can either save your family money and stress or set up your child for frustration down the road.

 Advanced courses are not all the same- in cost and in the eyes of college admissions offices.
 I hope the following list helps to demystify some differences in Honors, Dual Enrollment, and Advanced Placement (AP) courses.